-HCBSS actively seeks community and foundation contributions to this development.
-If you or your organization would like to support Buddhist Studies at Stanford and the academic and public programs of HCBSS, please consider a gift.
+The HCBSS actively seeks community and foundation contributions to this development.
+If you or your organization would like to support Buddhist Studies at Stanford and the academic and public programs of the HCBSS, please consider making a gift.

-Contributions to HCBSS may take the form of one-time expendable gifts, annual pledges, or endowments.
+Contributions to the HCBSS may take the form of one-time expendable gifts, annual pledges, or endowments.
 Endowment gifts provide naming opportunities for specific programs.
-Matching funds may be available for certain types of endowment gift through the William and Flora Hewlett Foundation.
+Matching funds may be available for certain types of endowment gifts through the William and Flora Hewlett Foundation.

-Contributions to HCBSS may range from general support for Buddhist Studies at Stanford to sponsorship of particular activities and programs.
-HCBSS is currently seeking support in particular for the following targets.
+Contributions to the HCBSS may range from general support for Buddhist Studies at Stanford to sponsorship of particular activities and programs.
+The HCBSS is currently seeking support in particular for the following targets.

 An endowed professorship is a high academic honor bestowed upon distinguished scholars.
 Endowed professorships in Buddhist Studies expand the university's senior faculty and course offerings in the field and ensure that Buddhism is always taught at Stanford.
 Gifts for a professorship provide the opportunity to name the endowed chair.

-Graduate students represent the next generation of scholars, who will advance research and train future students in Buddhist studies.
+Graduate students represent the next generation of scholars and will advance research and train future students in Buddhist Studies.
 Endowed doctoral fellowships enable the university to attract the most promising students to our Buddhist Studies program and ensure that funding will always be available for the advanced study of Buddhism at Stanford.
-Endowment gifts provide a naming opportunity and may qualify for matching funds from the Hewlett Challenge.
+Endowment gifts provide a naming opportunity and may qualify for matching funds from the William and Flora Hewlett Foundation.

-Dissertation fellowships provide support for doctoral students in the final year of the program, during which they complete the writing and defense of the thesis.
-Endowed dissertation fellowships free doctoral students from the need for employment, thus ensuring that they can devote full time to their studies.
+Dissertation fellowships provide support for doctoral students in the final year of the program, during which they finish writing and defend the thesis.
+Endowed dissertation fellowships free doctoral students from the need for other employment, thus ensuring that they can devote their full time to their studies.